 The Aster Group said have recently delivered training across the frontline staff to increase the amount of self-serve among residents.
 They have put the self-serve function on their website to make it easier and quicker for customers to provide accurate calculations during the application process.
 Aster says the increase in self-serve gives their advisors more time to spend with more critical cases.

 For local authorities frontline staff use the calculator to do an affordability assessment to quickly assess whether customers should remain on social housing waiting lists or make a switch to private housing.
 This sets realistic goals, putting customers on the right track quicker, ultimately reducing unnecessary waiting times.

 The use of affordability assessments for enforcement agencies was also highlighted as this functionality enables them to provide a consistent approach to assessing affordability helping them understand at which point people need support.

-We really enjoyed hearing the feedback and learning about the varied ways that the Benefit and Budgeting Calculator is being used on the frontline to help our clients support their customers through a wide range of circumstances.
+We really enjoyed hearing the feedback and learning about the varied ways that the Better Off Calculator is being used on the frontline to help our clients support their customers through a wide range of circumstances.

 New developments we shared